So, You Think You Love Horses?

 Cob

-[Equine Characterization, also Equine Equipage] A cob is a generic term for any small horse or large pony, It is little used today.
-The term is also used as an indicator of smaller sized bridles, halters and fly masks.
+[Equine Equipage] Cob size is a term used as an indicator of smaller-sized bridles, halters and fly masks.

 -